jootten/A2C_Lunar_Lander/report.md

 ![*Figure 8: coordinator.py step_parallel*](report_screenshots/coordinator.py_step_parallel.png)

 Observing the current states of the environments of multiple agents can be done in parallel by calling the `agent.observe()` function on all agents **(Figure 8, Line 132)**.
 Being a remote function, our list comprehension will return a list of task IDs and not the actual states, therefore we must call `ray.get()` to obtain them.
-Taking a look at the `observe()` function **(Figure 9)** we notice that if we are at the start of a new update, it will reset the agents memory, since we only want to take observations made in the current update cycle into account for the current network update **(Figure 9, Line 26-27)**.
+Taking a look at the `observe()` function **(Figure 9)** we notice that if we are at the start of a new update, it will reset the agent's memory since we only want to take observations made in the current update cycle into account for the current network update **(Figure 9, Line 26-27)**.
 We will elaborate on the memory class in the coming section.
 For now, all we want is the current state, which is stored in the `self.state` attribute of the agent.
 If the previous episode was finished the environment will be reset and the attribute will instead contain the initial state of the new episode **(Figure 9, Line 30-31)**.

 ![*Figure 9: agent.py observe*](report_screenshots/agent.py_observe.png)